ReDI-School/nrw-html-and-css/lesson21/index.md

 > You can also use the Font Awesome library but it requires a personal registration their website.
 Please go their website and follow the instructions if you would like to access a bigger set of icons

-- Change the footer of your website to contain icons from the google font icon library.
-Check the code in [Checkpoint 21](https://github.com/ReDI-School/nrw-html-and-css/tree/checkpoint21/checkpoint) to see how to do that
+- Change the footer of your website to contain icons from the google font icon library

-## 3. Reach checkpoint 21

-Another goal of this class is to make sure that students reach [Checkpoint 21](https://github.com/ReDI-School/nrw-html-and-css/tree/checkpoint21/checkpoint).
-We would also pay special attention to the implementation of the [background image](https://redi-school.github.io/nrw-html-and-css/lesson20/) in students personal project.

-## 4. Extra exercises
+## 3. Extra exercises

 If there is enough time we can also do all exercises from the previous exercise classes, i.e. [Exercise Class I](https://redi-school.github.io/nrw-html-and-css/lesson14/) and [Exercise Class II](https://redi-school.github.io/nrw-html-and-css/lesson18/), which we have not managed to cover.